 "Clarifying treatments, or 'hair detox treatments' as we call them, are used to remove buildup from excess product buildup, dirt, or mineral from hard water commonly found in water systems without filters," explains Harper.
-When hair is exposed to these factors it may become stringy, lifeless, and weak.
+When hair is exposed to these factors, it may become stringy, lifeless, and weak.
 Essentially, when these unhealthy and unnatural elements coat your hair or scalp, the flow of natural oils to the hair shaft may be blocked.
 Clarifying treatments work to remove these artificial deposits.

 Why Do I Need To Clarify My Hair?

 We've all had our bad hair days but if you're frustrated with your hair more often than not, look into the causes.
 Healthy, strong hair should respond well to your efforts.
 If your hair is always doing its own thing and is generally weak or impossible to style, it's symptomatic of other issues.
 Your scalp might also become itchy, and hair processing will take longer than usual if you're not detoxing often enough.

 Stress, pollution, sun exposure, product buildup, lack of sleep, poor nutrition, and over-styling are some things that may potentially impact hair health and cause a dip in hair quality.
 Clarifying your hair can help address some of these concerns—and it's a relatively easy and inexpensive way to do so.